mahyarmohammadimatin/JSON_curses_turtle_clientServer_Compiler/README.md

 Further details on this conversion process can be found in the "problem.pdf" file.

 ### Examples
-For examples of both valid and invalid SPPL programs, along with the JSON representation of a valid program, please refer to the "examples" folder.
+For examples of both valid and invalid SPPL programs, along with the JSON representation of a valid program, please refer to the samples.